 We may not be able to initiate or continue clinical trials for our product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials to demonstrate safety and efficacy.
 We are conducting clinical trials of KVD900 and KVD824, and we do not know whether planned or ongoing clinical trials will enroll subjects in a timely fashion, require redesign of essential trial elements or be completed on our projected schedule.
 In particular, because we are focused on patients with HAE, which is a rare disease, our ability to enroll eligible patients in trials may be limited or may result in slower enrollment than we anticipate.
 In addition, competitors have ongoing clinical trials for product candidates that treat the same indications as our product candidates, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
 Our inability to enroll a sufficient number of patients for our clinical trials would result in significant delays and could require us to abandon one or more clinical trials altogether.
-Global pandemics, such as COVID-19, could also negatively affect site initiation, as well as recruitment and retention, at sites in a region or city whose health care system becomes overwhelmed due to the COVID-19 pandemic.
-For example, as a result of COVID-19, several of our clinical trial sites in Europe have paused enrollment or are not prioritizing clinical trial activities or allowing enrollment, and of those sites still conducting clinical trial activities, the availability for patients to visit sites and have screening conducted may be limited.
+The ongoing COVID-19 pandemic could also negatively affect site initiation, as well as recruitment and retention, at sites in a region or city whose health care system becomes overwhelmed as a result.

-Patient enrollment is affected by other factors including:
+Patient enrollment is affected by many factors including:

-- the eligibility criteria for the study in question; - the perceived risks and benefits of the product candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - the inability to identify and maintain a sufficient number of trial sites, many of which may already be engaged in other clinical trial programs, including some that may be for the same disease indication; - the patient referral practices of physicians; - the proximity and availability of clinical trial sites for prospective patients; - any delays and difficulties in enrollment due to the COVID-19 pandemic; - ambiguous or negative interim results of our clinical trials, or results that are inconsistent with earlier results; - feedback from the FDA, MHRA, EMA, IRBs, data safety monitoring boards, or a comparable foreign regulatory authority, or results from earlier stage or concurrent preclinical and clinical studies, that might require modifications to the protocol; - decisions by the FDA, MHRA, EMA, IRBs, a comparable foreign regulatory authority or us, or recommendations by data safety monitoring boards, to suspend or terminate clinical trials at any time for safety issues or for any other reason; and - unacceptable risk-benefit profile or unforeseen safety issues or adverse effects.
+- the eligibility criteria for the study in question; - the perceived risks and benefits of the product candidate under study; - the efforts to facilitate timely enrollment in clinical trials; - the inability to identify and maintain a sufficient number of trial sites, many of which may already be engaged in other clinical trial programs, including some that may be for the same disease indication; - the patient referral practices of physicians; - the proximity and availability of clinical trial sites for prospective patients; - any delays and difficulties in enrollment due to the COVID-19 pandemic; - · ambiguous or negative interim results of our clinical trials, or results that are inconsistent with earlier results; - feedback from the FDA, MHRA, EMA, IRBs, data safety monitoring boards, or a comparable foreign regulatory authority, or results from earlier stage or concurrent preclinical and clinical studies, that might require modifications to the protocol; - decisions by the FDA, MHRA, EMA, IRBs, a comparable foreign regulatory authority or us, or recommendations by data safety monitoring boards, to suspend or terminate clinical trials at any time for safety issues or for any other reason; and - unacceptable risk-benefit profile or unforeseen safety issues or adverse effects.